Upward view of buildings with intricate mashrabiya designs against a clear blue sky.

 Functionally, it allows women to observe life outside without being seen — a practical application of privacy in public-facing homes.
 But socially, it served as a symbol of prestige: the larger and more detailed the Roshan, the higher the family’s perceived standing.

-2. The Mashrabiya: A Recessed Whisper of Geometry and Grace
+The Mashrabiya: A Recessed Whisper of Geometry and Grace

 The Mashrabiya, by contrast, has a longer historical lineage, first appearing during the Abbasid period in the 9th century in Baghdad, and later refined in Cairo, Damascus, and Jerusalem.
 Unlike the Roshan, the Mashrabiya is recessed into the façade, forming part of the wall’s rhythm rather than breaking from it.
-It’s made using local cottonwood or sycamore, crafted into delicate wood turnings (known as khart in Arabic) and assembled into tight grids or flowing patterns.
+It is made using local cottonwood or sycamore, crafted into delicate wood turnings (known as khart in Arabic) and assembled into tight grids or flowing patterns.

 Beyond ventilation and sun control, the Mashrabiya was also designed to cool spaces through passive evaporation: a water jug (zir) was often placed behind the screen, allowing moisture to cool the airflow entering the room.
-It’s a work of both environmental engineering and aesthetic delicacy — offering light and air, but also maintaining modesty and contemplation.
+It is a work of both environmental engineering and aesthetic delicacy — offering light and air, but also maintaining modesty and contemplation.

 Unlike the showy Roshan, the Mashrabiya speaks in restraint and internal focus, often associated with urban modesty and spiritual architecture.